UPSC Exams

 Conclusion

-The Mughal art, on the other hand, had left an indelible impression and had spread to a number of local courts.
-Many Hindu paintings depicting the Ramayana and Mahabharata have Mughal influences, as many of these Hindu paintings were made during the peak of the Mughal school of painting.
+The Mughal art, on the other hand, had left an indelible impression and spread to several local courts.
+Many Hindu paintings depicting the Ramayana and Mahabharata have Mughal influences, as many were made during the peak of the Mughal school of painting.

 We hope all your doubts regarding Mughal Paintings would have been addressed now.
 Testbook provides study material for various competitive examinations.
 Ace your UPSC preparation by downloading the Testbook App!